GeoscienceAustralia/ptha/ptha_access/README.Rmd

 often peak-stages above 0.5m (or 2.0m) occur, in terms of the average number of events each year at a particular site.
-At most locations there would be less than one event each year, so the exceedance-rates are typically small numbers (e.g. an exceedance-rate of 0.002=1/500 would correspond to one event every 500 years on average).
+At most locations there would be less than one event each year, so the exceedance-rates are typically small numbers For example, an exceedance-rate of 0.002=1/500 would correspond to one event every 500 years on average.
+Alternatively, one could say the event has a 500 year Average Recurrence Interval (ARI).

 In the 2018 PTHA, this information is stored at a set of points in the ocean.
 These points are termed 'hazard points' because we provide the hazard